bit-shift-io/the-great-cook-up/cheesecake.md

 3. In a seprate bowl whip thickend cream.
 4. Mix 1/2 (try 2/3rds next time?) the thickend cream into the cream cheese mix by hand.
 5. Pour filling over crust.
 Refrigerate for 24hrs.
-6. Top with left over cream cheese (be aware: this will reduce tanginess), passion fruit mixed with a little caster sugar or other berries.
+6. Top with sultanas or passion fruit mixed with a little caster sugar or other berries.

 ## Notes

-In future I want to try throwing in some saltanas.
-Also try xanthm gum as a thickener?
+Last time was too much cream and cheesiness.
+Nex time try: 1 cup greek yoghurt, 150ml-200ml light cream mixed in with no cream on top.
+Try on a small plate next time to encourage a thicker base?

 Derived from: https://fooddoodles.com/no-bake-greek-yogurt-cheesecakewithout-gelatin/